1si22ad012/community-mapping/README.md

 # Community mapping  and Air Quality Analysis Dashboard
 **Objective**
-Our challenge is to creatively model our community using a map that incorporates open-source science datasets and then use that map to explore how an issue in our community is shaped by the surrounding physical geography.Overview:

 This project leverages spatial visualization and real-time open-source datasets to analyze how air quality affects local communities.
 By mapping air quality monitoring data onto a digital dashboard, it empowers residents and authorities to recognize vulnerable areas and take informed environmental actions.

 🧠 Purpose & Vision